ndd21/PHYS281/docs/demo-functions.md

 # call the function using the new variable
 song()
-red and yellow and pink and green and purple and orange and blue
+red and yellow and pink and green, purple and orange and blue

 # or
 song(forwards=False)
-blue and orange and purple and green and pink and yellow and red
+blue and orange and purple and green, pink and yellow and red
 ```

 This means you can easily pass functions as arguments to other functions: